-- B. The development shall establish connections to off-site placemaking amenities that can be reached with a 1⁄4-mile walk of the subject site by continuous pedestrian facilities, or programmatic or physical connections in a way that establishes continuity between the places. - 2.
-Crime Prevention Through Environmental Design (CPTED) The CPTED standards in Table 5-705.C.1.B: CPTED Standards (illustrated in the following figures):
+B. The development shall establish connections to off-site placemaking amenities that can be reached with a 1⁄4-mile walk of the subject site by continuous pedestrian facilities, or programmatic or physical connections in a way that establishes continuity between the places.

+2. Additional Mixed-Use Development Standards